 Interstate moving services: FMCSA rules and how to use them

 Every move that crosses state lines is regulated by FMCSA.
-That gives you specific consumer protections most people never use — knowing them changes which carrier you book.
+That gives you specific consumer protections most people never use, and knowing them changes which carrier you book.

 An "interstate move" is any household-goods move where the origin and destination are in different U.S. states.
 The moment that boundary is crossed, federal law (49 CFR Parts 375–379, administered by FMCSA) supersedes state intrastate rules.
 Every legitimate interstate mover must hold an active USDOT number, a Motor Carrier (MC) number with household-goods authority, and the cargo and liability insurance FMCSA requires.